There are many ways for our international students to get involved, including these opportunities:

 The International House program at Illinois State University serves the needs of international students by providing a number of unique excursions, services, and experiences that allow international students to interact with domestic students and learn about American culture.
 International students can choose to live on the themed living-learning community floors in Manchester Hall, go on trips to Chicago or St. Louis, and/or participate in special internationally-themed events.

 Becoming an International Student Ambassador offers international students the opportunity to proudly represent their home country.
-Ambassadors will serve as a valuable resource to incoming international students and the campus community at large.
+Ambassadors will serve as a valuable resource to incoming international students and to the campus community at large.
 Throughout the experience, Ambassadors will gain valuable leadership and communication skills, as well as lasting connections with other students.